awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Result.md

 Required: No

  **StartTime**   <a name="transcribe-Type-streaming_Result-StartTime"></a>
-The offset in milliseconds from the beginning of the audio stream to the beginning of the result\.
+The offset in seconds from the beginning of the audio stream to the beginning of the result\.
 Type: Double
 Required: No